phdepaula/Time-Capsule/server/README.md

 ## Global Variables
 Create a local file named .env defining global variables.

-Within it the following variables must be defined in the file .env:
+The following variables must be defined in the file:

 > **First you will need a GitHub account and then two oAuth Apps created for web and mobile applications.**